content-left-bg.png

 Activity scope

-This guideline relates to student participation in residential camping, base camping and lightweight camping for one or more nights as an activity to support curriculum delivery.
+This guideline demonstrates the minimum safety standard for student participation in residential camping, base camping and lightweight camping for 1 or more nights as an activity to support curriculum delivery.

 Residential camping occurs at centres that have permanent facilities, such as toilets, showers, kitchen and/or dormitory accommodation.
 This includes showground camping (e.g. camping in open air sheds/structures or tents with access to toilet facilities).

-Base camping involves sleeping in tents in a natural area for one or more nights, either at places with no facilities or at camps where some facilities are provided.
+Base camping involves sleeping in tents in a natural area for 1 or more nights, either at places with no facilities or at camps where some facilities are provided.

-Lightweight camping is the use of a temporary site in a natural area for one or more nights and requires participants to carry camping equipment to the camping area.
+Lightweight camping is the use of a temporary site in a natural area for 1 or more nights and requires participants to carry camping equipment to the camping area.

 Schools should consider conducting this activity at a Department of Education Outdoor and Environmental Education Centre (OEEC) and consult with OEEC centre staff for risk assessment requirements.